Sucks, doesn’t it?

 Exploit Human Nature and Get Your Headlines Clicked

-As a blogger, you know that understanding your audience is key to your success.
+As a blogger, you know that understanding your audience is key to making money blogging.
 But that goes deeper than understanding their unique struggles and interests.
 You must also understand their very nature.

 You must know what makes people tick.
-You must know what drives them.
-You must know which buttons to push to make them click your headlines.
+You must know what drives them, which buttons to push to make them click your headlines or even make them engaged to one of your affiliates.

 Go through the list above and answer all the questions.
 That will give you a list of topics to write about.